 “It’s just that I actually did start on my family tree and I’ve come across something a bit weird.”

-“Yeah, I found the birth, marriage, and death indexes on the net and it looks as though I had a twin brother I knew nothing about.”
+“Yeah, I found the birth, marriage and death indexes on the net and it looks as though I have a twin brother I know nothing about.”

-“You’ve known nothing about a twin at all?”
+“You’ve known nothing about a twin brother at all?”

-“Nothing.
-No one’s ever said that I was a twin.
-It says nothing about me being a twin on my birth certificate.”
+“Nothing,” he confirmed.
+“No-one’s ever said I was a twin.
+It says nothing about me being a twin on my own birth certificate.”

 “Did you check the death indexes?
 Maybe he died soon after he was born?”

 “No, I haven’t had time yet.
 What do you think?
-Strange, eh?”
+Weird, eh?”